the-sovereign-node/The-Logos-Instantiation/README.md

 ## How to Read the Corpus

-The volumes are designed to be read as a unified witness corresponding to the four dimensions of love:

 - **Mind** — *Quantum Cogito: Dawn of a New Era*
   The rigorous, axiomatic foundation.
 All formal mathematics, derivations, proofs, and objective identifications reside here.